openhab/openhab-addons/bundles/org.openhab.binding.wled/README.md

 ## Discovery

-The auto discovery will work with this binding if your network supports mDNS.
+The auto discovery will find your WLED if your network supports mDNS and the UDP port 5353 is not blocked by a fire wall.
+Before discovering any WLED devices, you may wish to name them by providing a 'Server description' in the WLED web page, CONFIG>User Interface> setup page. openHAB will then discover and auto name your WLED to the name provided as the 'Server description'.
-If it fails to find your WLED, you can manually add a `wled` thing by using the UI or textual methods.
+If it fails to find your WLED, you can still manually add a `wled` thing by using the UI or textual methods.
+For multiple segments, the binding will only auto find the first segment which has an index of 0.
+For any additional segments, you can add them manually and set the `segmentIndex` config to the correct number shown in the WLED control web page.

 ## Thing Configuration